enelmes-godaddy/alerts/README.md

 This repo contains a prototype for the UXCore Alert component updates from Q1 2024.

-Branch `main` shows a simplified prototype of the final redesign.
+Branch `main` shows a prototype of the final redesign.

 Previous versions of the prototype can be found on the following branches:
-* `alert-with-container-query`
+* `stack-text-and-cta`
-* `alert-with-flexbox`
+* `alert-with-container-query`*

-These previous versions show the old and the new alerts side-by-side.
+* `alert-with-flexbox`*

+\* These previous versions show the old and the new alerts side-by-side.
 They also have multiple settings which were no longer needed in the final version.

 ---